 I've been researching, designing and building speaker systems since about 1967 as a hobbyist, and worked professionally in the Audio field on several occasions in the 1980's and 90's (see Who's Bob section of website).
 I don't know it all (nobody does), but I have a lot of practical experience and may be better at explaining things than many others.
 Every speaker system I do is an experiment.
 Theory is very useful, but there's no substitute for practical learning experience, especially when it comes to understanding acoustics.
 Designing an excellent speaker system is actually very complicated, and that's part of what I like about it as a hobby.
 It challenges and inspires me.

 Directional microphones have what's called "proximity effect" which means the frequency response (amplitude vs. frequency) varies with distance from the mic.
-When there is more than one mic recording anything, there will be comb filter effects when the signals are combined.
+When there is more than one mic recording anything, there will be comb filter effects when the signals are combined electrically in the mixing process.
 This is why recording studios often have acoustic absorptive walls between each musician in a band to minimize this crosstalk, and use directional mics (cardioid, hyper cardioid, etc.).
 Sound sources are usually recorded in mono, and then the recording engineer uses fancy electronics to create a sense of stereo soundfield.
 Orchestral recordings are usually recorded in some variation of "true stereo", but also have the crosstalk/comb filter effects to deal with, among other issues.
 Most mixing boards use amplitude panning for stereo effect image placement, and ignore the fact that the ear-brain mechanism senses image location by timing comparisons rather than just amplitude comparisons below about 1kHZ.
 They ignore this fact largely because the playback system will typically have "inter-aural crosstalk", which screws up our ability to localize an audio image below 1kHZ based on timing cues anyway.
-There's the Bob Carver method of inter-aural cancellation (electronic), and the Polk Audio version (acoustic) each of which I've researched and built and like, but both require the listener to have their head exactly centered, and minimal room acoustic issues especially laterally, for that to work well.
+There's the Bob Carver method of inter-aural cancellation (electronic), and the Polk Audio version (acoustic) each of which I've researched and built and like, but both require the listener to have their head exactly centered, and approximately the correct distance out from the speakers, and minimal room acoustic issues especially laterally, for that to work well.
 These methods of inter-aural crosstalk cancellation also cause the center image to be weak sounding.

 David Griesinger, formerly of Lexicon, may be one of the most adept experts at recording music in stereo or any variations of surround sound.
 He has many papers available for reading on the web.